vpenades/UberFactory/src/Epsylon.UberFactory.Core/Roadmap.md

 		Define a Curve object as a primitive value;
 		it might be part of the SDK, so it's powerful enough and common.

+#### Plugin Issues

+- Right now, a script references plugins with relative paths.
+This has several problems:
+  - Moving the script to another location breaks the dependencies.
+  - Scripts are not self contained.

+  Solutions for these issues are:
+  - Use multiple hint paths
+  - Embed the plugin binaries as Mime64
+  - Have one UberFactory.cfg per directory, pointing to plugin locations (like nuget.cfg)

 - The current editor keeps loaded plugins in the current AppDomain and cannot be unloaded.
-This presents a problem when loading multiple scripts.
-A definitive solution is proposed in future versions, in the short term, a solution would be, when loading a new script, force the editor to close and execute itself with the loaded file as command line.
+This presents a problem when loading scripts consecutively.
+A short term solution is to force the editor to close and restart iteself when loading a new script.
+A definitive solution is proposed below.

 - The document stores plugins as plain relative paths to the plugin assembly.
 This is problematic in development scenarios where multiple versions of the plugin can exist